treytMSFT/sql-docs/azure-sql/managed-instance/transact-sql-tsql-differences-sql-server.md

   - `scan for startup procs`
 - The following [sp_configure](/sql/relational-databases/system-stored-procedures/sp-configure-transact-sql) options are ignored and have no effect:
   - `Ole Automation Procedures`
-- `sp_execute_external_scripts` is only supported for [Machine Learning Services for SQL MI](machine-learning-services-overview.md), otherwise `sp_execute_external_scripts` isn't supported for SQL Managed Instance.
+- `sp_execute_external_scripts` is only supported for [Machine Learning Services in Azure SQL Managed Instance](machine-learning-services-overview.md), otherwise `sp_execute_external_scripts` isn't supported for SQL Managed Instance.
 See [sp_execute_external_scripts](/sql/relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql#examples).
 - `xp_cmdshell` isn't supported.
 See [xp_cmdshell](/sql/relational-databases/system-stored-procedures/xp-cmdshell-transact-sql).
 - `Extended stored procedures` aren't supported, and this includes `sp_addextendedproc` and `sp_dropextendedproc`.
 This functionality won't be supported because it's on a deprecation path for SQL Server.
-For more information, see [Extended Stored Procedures](/sql/relational-databases/extended-stored-procedures-programming/database-engine-extended-stored-procedures-programming).
+For more information, see [Programming Database Engine extended stored procedures](/sql/relational-databases/extended-stored-procedures-programming/database-engine-extended-stored-procedures-programming).
 - `sp_attach_db`, `sp_attach_single_file_db`, and `sp_detach_db` aren't supported.
 See [sp_attach_db](/sql/relational-databases/system-stored-procedures/sp-attach-db-transact-sql), [sp_attach_single_file_db](/sql/relational-databases/system-stored-procedures/sp-attach-single-file-db-transact-sql), and [sp_detach_db](/sql/relational-databases/system-stored-procedures/sp-detach-db-transact-sql).
+- `sp_addmessage` isn't supported on Azure SQL Managed Instance.

 ### System functions and variables

 The following variables, functions, and views return different results:

 - `SERVERPROPERTY('EngineEdition')` returns the value 8.
 This property uniquely identifies a SQL Managed Instance.
 See [SERVERPROPERTY](/sql/t-sql/functions/serverproperty-transact-sql).
-- `SERVERPROPERTY('InstanceName')` returns NULL because the concept of instance as it exists for SQL Server doesn't apply to SQL Managed Instance.
+- `SERVERPROPERTY('InstanceName')` returns `NULL` because the concept of instance as it exists for SQL Server doesn't apply to SQL Managed Instance.
 See [SERVERPROPERTY('InstanceName')](/sql/t-sql/functions/serverproperty-transact-sql).
 - `@@SERVERNAME` returns a full DNS "connectable" name, for example, `my-managed-instance.wcus17662feb9ce98.database.windows.net`.
 See [@@SERVERNAME](/sql/t-sql/functions/servername-transact-sql).
 - `SYS.SERVERS` returns a full DNS "connectable" name, such as `myinstance.domain.database.windows.net` for the properties "name" and "data_source."
-See [SYS.SERVERS](/sql/relational-databases/system-catalog-views/sys-servers-transact-sql).
+See [sys.servers](/sql/relational-databases/system-catalog-views/sys-servers-transact-sql).
-- `@@SERVICENAME` returns NULL because the concept of service as it exists for SQL Server doesn't apply to SQL Managed Instance.
+- `@@SERVICENAME` returns `NULL` because the concept of service as it exists for SQL Server doesn't apply to SQL Managed Instance.
 See [@@SERVICENAME](/sql/t-sql/functions/servicename-transact-sql).
 - `SUSER_ID` is supported.
-It returns NULL if the Microsoft Entra login isn't in `sys.syslogins`.
+It returns `NULL` if the Microsoft Entra login isn't in `sys.syslogins`.
 See [SUSER_ID](/sql/t-sql/functions/suser-id-transact-sql).
 - `SUSER_SID` isn't supported.
 The wrong data is returned, which is a temporary known issue.
 See [SUSER_SID](/sql/t-sql/functions/suser-sid-transact-sql).

+<a id="Environment"></a>

-## <a id="Environment"></a> Environment constraints
+## Environment constraints

 ### Subnet

 - You can't place any other resources (for example virtual machines) in the subnet where you have deployed your SQL Managed Instance.
 Deploy these resources using a different subnet.
 - Subnet must have sufficient number of available [IP addresses](connectivity-architecture-overview.md#network-requirements).
 Minimum is to have at least 32 IP addresses in the subnet.
 - The number of vCores and types of instances that you can deploy in a region have some [constraints and limits](resource-limits.md#regional-resource-limitations).
-- There is a [networking configuration](connectivity-architecture-overview.md#network-requirements) that must be applied on the subnet.
+- There's a [networking configuration](connectivity-architecture-overview.md#network-requirements) that must be applied on the subnet.

 ### Virtual network

 - Virtual network can be deployed using Resource Model.
 Classic Model doesn't support virtual network (VNet) deployment.
 - After a SQL managed instance is created, moving the SQL managed instance or VNet to another resource group or subscription isn't supported.
 - For SQL managed instances hosted in virtual clusters that are created before September 22, 2020, [VNet global peering](/azure/virtual-network/virtual-networks-faq#what-are-the-constraints-related-to-global-vnet-peering-and-load-balancers) isn't supported.
-You can connect to these resources via ExpressRoute or VNet-to-VNet through VNet Gateways.
+You can connect to these resources via ExpressRoute or VNet-to-VNet through Virtual Network Gateways.

 ### Failover groups